couchbase/kv_engine/docs/CodingStandards.rst

     **If you are extending, enhancing, or bug fixing already implemented code, use the style that is already being used so that the source is uniform and easy to follow.**

-Note that some code bases (e.g. ``libc++``) have really good reasons to deviate from the coding standards.
-In the case of ``libc++``, this is because the naming and other conventions are dictated by the C++ standard.
-If you think there is a specific good reason to deviate from the standards here, please bring it up on the LLVM-dev mailing list.

 There are some conventions that are not uniformly followed in the code base (e.g. the naming convention).
 This is because they are relatively new, and a